aosabook/500lines/functionalDB/chapter.md

 #### Phase 2 - Making a plan

-Once there is an engine-friendly representation of the 	query, it is up to the engine to decide what the best way to execute the query and plan how to execute it.
+Once there is an engine-friendly representation of the 	query, it is up to the engine to decide what's the best way to execute the query and construct a plan for such execution.

-The general plan is to choose an index , apply on it the predicate clauses, merge the results and return it.
+From a bird's eye's view, The general execution plan in our database is to choose an index, apply on it the predicate clauses, merge the results and return it.

 The plan is constructed at the *build-query-plan* function.
-The right index is chosen based on the kind of the joining variable, where we use our assumption (and limitation) that there’s at most one such variable.
+The right index is chosen based on the joining variable, where we use our assumption (and limitation) that there’s at most one such variable.
 There are three options for it:

 * Joining variable that operates on entity-ids means that it is best to execute the query on the AVET index
 * Joining variable that operates on attribute-names means it is best to execute the query on the VEAT index